Dealing with Homesickness: You’re Not Alone

 Options:

-• Find Desi support groups or cultural communities in your area
+• Find Desi or South Asian support groups in your area.

 5. Remind Yourself Why You Moved

-• Write your “why” on a sticky note or journal
+• Write your “why” on a sticky note or phone reminder.

 Final Thoughts